"A.S. King is one of the best Y.A. writers working today."

 Do you have any other books than the one I read?

-Check the books link here on that page.
+Check the link on this page that says: Books.
 I have several books and am part of several anthologies.

 What age group are your books for?